antfu/antfu.me/pages/posts/rewrite-in-vite.md

 }
 ```

-To have it supports dark mode is extemely simple as well:
+To have it supports dark mode is extremely simple as well:

 ```css
 html:not(.dark) {